Third Man on the Mountain (1959)

 Release Date: November 10, 1959

-Filming on Third Man on the Mountain began in late June of 1959.
-Most of the exterior scenes in Third Man on the Mountain were shot on location in Switzerland, including the mountain climbing scenes.
-Many of the Swiss scenes were shot near Zermatt, a location that Disney was familiar with due to his Ski Trips there.
-The festival scene featured fifty-seven local Swiss dancers and singers from the nearby villages of Sierre and Sion.
-Storms occasionally interrupted shooting and sometimes required the whole unit to move up to fifty miles away to find a new filming location.
-The Matterhorn mountain stood in for the fictional Citadel mountain.
-All 170 cast and crew members who participated in the Switzerland shoot took a mountaineering course for several weeks before filming started.
-MacArthur enjoyed mountain climbing and climbed the Matterhorn on one of his days off.
-Several cast and crew members were injured during filming including actor James Donald (Franz) who fell eighteen feet off a crag (but only received minor injuries) and assistant cameraman Pierre Tairraz who fell in a crevasse and broke three ribs.
+Storms occasionally interrupted shooting on Third Man on the Mountain and they sometimes required the whole unit to move up to fifty miles away to find a new filming location!
+All of the film’s 170 cast and crew members who participated in the Switzerland shoot took a mountaineering course for several weeks before filming started.
+James MacArthur enjoyed mountain climbing and climbed the Matterhorn by himself on one of his days off.
+Several cast and crew members were injured during the shoot including actor James Donald (Franz) who fell eighteen feet off a crag (but only received minor injuries) and assistant cameraman Pierre Tairraz who fell into a crevasse and broke three ribs.
 Ken Annakin also suffered a heat stroke.
-The (much less strenuous) interior scenes were primarily shot on set at Merton Park Studios in London.
-Third Man on the Mountain was the fifth Disney film to be shot in Britain following Treasure Island (1951), The Story of Robin Hood, The Sword and the Rose and Rob Roy: The Highland Rogue (1953).
+The (much less arduous to film) interior scenes were primarily shot on set at Merton Park Studios in London.
+Third Man on the Mountain was the fifth Disney film to be shot in Britain following Treasure Island (1951), The Story of Robin Hood (1952), The Sword and the Rose (1953), and Rob Roy: The Highland Rogue (1953).

-Fun Facts and Trivia: Actress Helen Hayes has a bit part as a tourist in Third Man on the Mountain.
+Fun Facts and Trivia: Actress Helen Hayes has an uncredited bit part as a tourist in Third Man on the Mountain.
 Hayes was the mother of James MacArthur.
 While visiting her son during filming, Hayes asked Disney if she could be in the film, so he had a small part for her written into the script.
-Actress Joyce Bulifant, who was married to MacArthur at the time, also appears as a tourist alongside Hayes.
-“Perilous Assignments,” an episode of the television series Walt Disney Presents was shot alongside Third Man on the Mountain and served as a behind the scenes documentary of the mountain climbing scenes in Switzerland.
-The following year James MacArthur, Janet Munro, and director Ken Annakin re-teamed for Disney’s Swiss Family Robinson (1960).
+Actress Joyce Bulifant, who was married to MacArthur at the time, also briefly appears as a tourist alongside Hayes.
+“Perilous Assignments,” an episode of the television series Walt Disney Presents was shot alongside Third Man on the Mountain and served as a behind the scenes documentary on the filming of the mountain climbing scenes in Switzerland.

-Reception: Third Man on the Mountain was released in the United States on November 10, 1959.
-The film didn’t perform as well as Walt Disney’s two previous live action films of 1959: Darby O’Gill and the Little People and The Shaggy Dog.
-Third Man on the Mountain was the inspiration for “Matterhorn Bobsleds,” a roller coaster attraction at the Disneyland theme park in Anaheim, California.
-During pre-production, Walt Disney sent his lead imagineer a post card of the Matterhorn with the words “Build This” written on the card.
-Matterhorn Bobsleds opened in June, several months before the film was released.
+The Citadel mountain from Third Man on the Mountain was the inspiration for “Matterhorn Bobsleds,” a roller coaster attraction at the Disneyland theme park in Anaheim, California.
+During pre-production, Walt Disney sent his lead imagineer Vic Greene a post card of the Matterhorn with the words “Build This” written on the card.
+Disney’s team quickly designed and constructed Matterhorn Bobsleds, and the ride opened in June, several months before Third Man on the Mountain was released.

 Why You Should See It: Third Man on the Mountain is a strong classic adventure film.
 Director Ken Annakin did an excellent job shooting the film.
 The mountain climbing scenes are thrilling, and the film’s music (and deliberate lack of music) heightens the suspense.
 Third Man on the Mountain features plenty of gorgeous on-location technicolor footage of Switzerland.
 Most of the actors including MacArthur give good performances.
 Third Man on the Mountain has an inspirational story and features some good moral moments as well.